sosuisen/javafx-property-support/README.md

 This VSCode extension provides support for FXML controllers in JavaFX projects.

+- Detection and correction of fx:id errors.
+- Builder class generator for javafx.scene.* classes.

 ## Features

 ### (1) 🔔 Detection and correction of fx:id errors.